 BikeSafe – A unique assessment carried out by highly qualified police riders.
 Expect a reasonably priced day of riding, where you will be observed by experts and given top tips on what you can do to improve your skills.
 A highly recommended experience.
 For more information go to www.bikesafe.co.uk

 Compulsory Basic Training (CBT)– A one day training course with two-hours on road riding.
 On successful completion you will be entitled to ride a bike or scooter up to a 125cc capacity for two years.
 For more info go to www.mcia.co.uk

 Driving Licence: – essential to getting on the road.
 If you are 16 and want to ride a moped on the road, you will need to apply for a provisional moped licence and take a CBT.
 If you are over 17 and already have a full car license, this acts as a provisional licence for mopeds and learner-legal motorcycles.
 Unless you passed your car test before 1 February 2001, you’ll need a CBT too, but it’s a good idea to take the CBT course before taking to the road even if you aren’t legally required to.
 For more information about routes to your licence, look up the fact sheet on the website www.mcia.co.uk

 Economic – Riding a bike, scooter or moped is a cost –effective way of commuting.
-A You Gov Survey carried out for National Motorcycle Week (2009) found that one- quarter of bikers said they chose to ride to work because it is the cheaper option, compared to only 2% of car drivers.Enjoy more Fast Bikes reading in the four-weekly magazine.
+A You Gov Survey carried out for National Motorcycle Week (2009) found that one- quarter of bikers said they chose to ride to work because it is the cheaper option, compared to only 2% of car drivers.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.